demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 #### Limitations

 Running this command invalidates the current API key and requires obtaining a new one.
-Subsequent commands would return an "Invalid Credentials" error until the API key is updated in the configuration of the integration instance.
-Refer to the [documentation on how to get an API key](https://docs.paloaltonetworks.com/pan-os/11-0/pan-os-panorama-api/get-started-with-the-pan-os-xml-api/get-your-api-key).
+All subsequent commands will raise an "Invalid Credentials" error until a new API key is obtained and the integration instance is updated accordingly.

 #### Command example
 ```!pan-os-create-master-key master_key="MyFakeMasterKey1" lifetime_in_hours=2160 reminder_in_hours=1992```